-The shoreline stabilization began early spring at the river's shoreline stops eroding into the river.
-Emily Doud Photo rowed, and it became clear they would not reach the deadline.
-Smith said they were able to get an extension on the grant, which now is set to expire in July.
-An additional month is all that was needed, as the shoreline is officially stabilized to help curb future degradation.
-Smith said the river was pulling more and more of the soil away from the shore, which would have damaged fish habitat and travel through the river.
-The general contractor of the project was Michels Corporation.
+they would not reach the

+deadline.
+Smith said they

+were able to get an extension

+on the grant, which now is

+An additional month is all

+that was needed, as the shoreline is officially stabilized to

+help curb future degradation.

+pulling more and more of

+the soil away from the shore,

+which would have damaged fish habitat and travel

+The general contractor of the project was Michels Cor-

+Smith said they did not see

+through the river.